Apostille & Authentication · Hague + Non-Hague

 Federal (DOS)

 U.S. Department of State Authentications Office processing for federally-issued documents.
-Standard DOS turnaround is currently around 8–12 business days plus shipping; we coordinate intake and tracked return.
+Current DOS turnaround runs roughly 8–12 business days plus shipping; we coordinate intake and tracked return.

 Earliest return